 Ha!
 We laugh at these hypothetical responses because we know that just about everyone on the face of the planet would conclude that the arrowhead, canoe, and a few letters in the sand were surely designed by some intelligent life form.

 DESIGN IS NOT HARD TO RECOGNIZE.

 We see an arrowhead.
 We recognize design.
 We see a canoe: Design.
 We see a few letters in the sand: Design.
 Well, everywhere we look on our planet we find amazingly complex life forms that are millions of times more complex than arrowheads, canoes, or a few letters in the sand.
 This amazing complexity that permeates all of life is another reason why more and more scientists are concluding an intelligent designer must exist.

-Now as you’ve probably seen on social media, there are atheists out there touting the supposed fact that “nearly all scientists in the world are atheists.”
-They’ve restated this popular talking point so often, I think a lot of people believe them!
-Well it’s not true.
+A popular talking point for atheists today is to say that “nearly all scientists in the world are atheists.”
+They’ve restated this so often; I think a lot of people believe them!
+Well, it’s not true.
 In reality, fewer than 30% of practicing scientists are atheists.
 And about 40% of professional natural scientists are practicing Christians, and many others are theists of other kinds.
 Jews, Muslims, and so on.
 [SOURCE: Jeffrey Burton Russell, Ph.D., professor emeritus of history at the University of California, Santa Barbara, Exposing Myths About Christianity, 147]

 And one of the underlying factors influencing these scientists’ decisions to believe in a creator is the amazing complexity they have seen in living organisms.
 Take for example, the human body.
 You don’t have to look far to find evidence for intelligent design.
 You can look in the mirror.